Lycopodiaceae: Description

 in most species are non-photosynthetic and myco-heterotrophic, but the subfamily Lycopodielloideae and a few species in the subfamily Huperzioideae have gametophytes with an upper green and photosynthetic part, and a colorless lower part in contact with fungal hyphae.
+In Lycopodioideae monoplastidic meiosis is common, whereas polyplastidic meiosis is found in Lycopodielloideae and Huperzioideae.

 Taxonomy

 The family Lycopodiaceae is considered to be basal within the Lycopodiopsida (lycophytes).
 One hypothesis for the evolutionary relationships involved is shown in the cladogram below.

 Within the family, there is support for three subgroups.
 In 2016, Field et al. proposed that the primary division is between Lycopodielloideae plus Lycopodioideae and the Huperzioideae (names sensu PPG I).

 There are about 400 known species in the family Lycopodiaceae.
 Sources differ in how they group these into genera.
 Field et al. (2016) say "Most Lycopodiaceae species have been re-classified into different genera several times, leading to uncertainty about their most appropriate generic identification."
 In the PPG I system, the family has 16 accepted genera, grouped into three subfamilies, Lycopodielloideae, Lycopodioideae and Huperzioideae, based in part on molecular phylogenetic studies.
 The Huperzioideae differ in producing spores in small lateral structures in the leaf axils, and it has been suggested that they be recognized as a separate family.
 Other sources use fewer genera; for example, the three genera placed in the subfamily Huperzioideae in PPG I, Huperzia, Phlegmariurus and Phylloglossum, have also all been treated within a broadly defined Huperzia.

 The species within this family generally have chromosome counts of n=34.
 A notable exception are the species in Diphasiastrum, which have counts of n=23.